-- 33. Key attributes are: - Ethics requirements are promulgated that make clear both the underlying ethics principles and the specific requirements. that apply - Regulators, national standard setters and professional accountancy organizations are active in ensuring that the ethics principles are understood and the requirements are consistently applied. - Information relevant to client acceptance decisions is shared between audit firms. - 1.3.1 Ethics Requirements Are Promulgated that Make Clear Both the Underlying Ethics Principles and the Specific Requirements that Apply - 34.
+- 33. Key attributes are: - Ethics requirements are promulgated that make clear both the underlying ethics principles and the specific requirements, that apply - Regulators, national standard setters and professional accountancy organizations are active in ensuring that the ethics principles are understood and the requirements are consistently applied. - Information relevant to client acceptance decisions is shared between audit firms.

+- 1.3.1 Ethics Requirements Are Promulgated that Make Clear Both the Underlying Ethics Principles and the Specific Requirements that Apply - 34.
 Ethics requirements may be imposed by law or regulations or mandated through professional accountancy organizations.
-The IFAC requires its member bodies to take actions to adopt and implement the Code of Ethics for Professional Accountants issued by CA Sri Lanka (Code of Ethics) in their jurisdictions, and to assist in its implementation, depending on the member bodies' responsibilities in national environments.
-In some countries, the Code of Ethics is supplemented by additional national requirements, and audit firms

-- and public sector audit bodies may choose to impose higher requirements on their partners and staff. - 35.
+The IFAC requires its member bodies to take actions to adopt and implement the IESBA Code in their jurisdictions, and to assist in its implementation, depending on the member bodies' responsibilities in national environments.
+In Sri Lanka, the IESBA Code is adopted by CA Sri Lanka as Code of Ethics and audit firms and public sector auditor may choose to impose higher requirements on their partners and staff[DP24][SH25]. - 35.
 Ethics requirements cannot address all possible situations.
 Therefore, auditors gain an understanding of both the requirements and the fundamental principles underlying them in order to understand how to apply them in practice.
 An understanding of how to apply the principles can be developed through internal communications within the audit firm, through coaching or on-the-job training, and through staff observing more experienced staff in action. - 36.
-The Code of Ethics for Professional Accountants issued by CA Sri Lanka (Code of Ethics) establishes, and requires auditors to comply with, the following fundamental principles of professional ethics:16 - Integrity to be straightforward and honest in all professional and business relationships.
-Integrity also implies fair dealing and truthfulness.17 - Objectivity to not allow bias, conflict of interest or undue influence of others to override professional or business judgments. - Professional competence and due care to maintain professional knowledge and skill at the level required to ensure that a client or employer receives competent professional services based on current developments in practice, legislation and techniques and act diligently and in accordance with applicable technical and professional standards. - Confidentiality to respect the confidentiality of information acquired as a result of professional and business relationships and, therefore, not disclose any such information to third parties without proper and specific authority, unless there is a legal or professional right or duty to disclose, nor use the information for the personal advantage of the professional accountant or third parties. - Professional behavior to comply with relevant laws and regulations and avoid any action that discredits the profession. - 37.
-In addition, the Code of Ethics for Professional Accountants issued by CA Sri Lanka (Code of Ethics) contains additional requirements for auditor independence and describes the approach auditors should take, including: - Identifying threats to independence; - Evaluating the significance of the threats identified; and - Applying safeguards, when necessary, to eliminate the threats or reduce them to an acceptable level.
+The CA Sri Lanka Code establishes, and requires auditors to comply with, the following fundamental principles of professional ethics:2 - Integrity to be straightforward and honest in all professional and business relationships.
+Integrity also implies fair dealing and truthfulness.3 - Objectivity to not allow bias, conflict of interest or undue influence of others to override professional or business judgments. - Professional competence and due care to maintain professional knowledge and skill at the level required to ensure that a client or employer receives competent professional services based on current developments in practice, legislation and techniques and act diligently and in accordance with applicable technical and professional standards. - Confidentiality to respect the confidentiality of information acquired as a result of professional and business relationships and, therefore, not disclose any such information to third parties without proper and specific authority, unless there is a legal or professional right or duty to disclose, nor use the information for the personal advantage of the professional accountant or third parties.

-16 Code of Ethics, paragraph 100.5
+2 CA Sri Lanka Code, paragraph 100.5

-17 Code of Ethics, Section 110.1
+3 CA Sri Lanka Code, Section 110.1